bbertka/stock-flask-app/README.md

 ### 1. Kubernetes (k3s) Configuration

-First, apply the k3s configurations to create the necessary roles and service account for the GitLab Runner:
+Apply the k3s configurations to create the necessary roles and service account for the GitLab Runner:

 ```bash
 kubectl apply -f k3s/role.yml